-For example, the ddnames for the variables declared within the Pascal declaration below would be SYSIN, SYSPRINT, and OUTPUTFI, respectively.
 For the case of files to be opened for output, the LRECL, BLKSIZE, or RECFM will be assigned default values if not specified via the ATTR command.
 For a description of the defaults see "Data Set DCB Attributes" on page 45.